-For other versions, the steps below will allow you to boot your machine from a clean system boot disk, uncluttered by autoloading TSRs, device drivers, and complicated CONFIG.SYS files.
+Don't panic, chances are you are getting interference from a forgotten TSR.
+Turn to the next section and create a boot floppy by following the instructions exactly.
+If you are still having problems, please call our Technical Support Department at one of the numbers listed at the front of this manual.
+If you have a hard drive and are suffering from problems that you cannot explain, the procedures outlined here will allow you to boot your machine from a clean system boot floppy, uncluttered by autoloading TSRs, device drivers, and complicated CONFIG.SYS files.
 To create a boot floppy, it is easiest to use the automatic feature in the install program.
 Simply return to the DOS prompt in the directory where you have installed this game.
 Then type INSTALL <ENTER>.
-From the installations options menu, choose "create a bootable disk" by using the arrow keys and pressing <ENTER>.
-The program will direct you to insert a blank disk at the appropriate time and will let you know when the boot disk has been created.
+From the installations options menu, choose "create a bootable floppy disk" by using the arrow keys and pressing <ENTER>.
+The program will direct you to insert a blank disk at the appropriate time and will let you know when the boot floppy has been created.

 Now reboot your computer with this disk still in your A: drive.
-When the boot process is complete you will see this DOS prompt:
+When the boot process is complete you will see this DOS prompt: A:>.

-A:>.
 Then:

-- 1. Type C: <ENTER>. - Type MOUSE <ENTER>.
-(If you get a "Bad command or file name" error, find out where the mouse driver lives on the disk or consult the documentation that came with your mouse and its driver software.) - Type CD and then the name of the directory where you have installed the game, or CD XANTH if you have used the default directory.
-Then, hit <ENTER>. - 4.
+- 1. Type C: and hit the <ENTER> key. - If you are not using a mouse, you may skip this step.
+If you are, then type MOUSE <ENTER>.
+(If you get a "Bad command or file name" error, find out where the mouse driver lives on the disk or consult the documentation that came with your mouse and its driver software.) - 3.
+Type CD and then the name of the directory where you have installed the game, or XANTH if you have used the default directory.
+Then, hit the <ENTER> key. - 4.
 Type the appropriate command as listed in Configuration Options.